TobikoData/sqlmesh/docs/reference/notebook.md

                         Transpile project models to the specified dialect.
   --append-newline      Whether or not to append a newline to the end of the
                         file.
+  --no-rewrite-casts    Preserve the existing casts, without rewriting them
+                        to use the :: syntax.
   --normalize           Whether or not to normalize identifiers to lowercase.
   --pad PAD             Determines the pad size in a formatted string.
   --indent INDENT       Determines the indentation size in a formatted string.